 Unused sick leave may be accumulated with no maximum, but no more than 13 (thirteen) consecutive work weeks may be taken per occurrence.
-Unused sick leave will not be paid to an employee upon termination, with the exception of full time and regular part time employees who retire from the county with at least 20 years of consecutive service and who meet certain requirements (ask your supervisor to review policy 4.02 with you in the supervisor's policy and procedure manual).
+Unused sick leave will not be paid to an employee upon termination, with the exception of a partial payment to full time and regular part time employees with at least 20 years of consecutive service, who meet certain requirements as laid out in the policy and procedure manual.